 Polls have consistently demonstrated broad public support for hate crimes legislation.
 A 2007 Gallup poll showed that 68 percent of Americans favored expanding hate crimes laws to include sexual orientation and gender identity.
 A 2007 Hart Research poll showed large majorities of every major subgroup of the electorate - including such traditionally conservative groups as Republican men (56 percent) and evangelical Christians (63 percent) - expressed support for strengthening hate crimes laws to include sexual orientation and gender identity.
 In addition, the legislation is endorsed by more than 300 law enforcement, civil rights, civic and religious organizations, including: the International Association of Chiefs of Police, National District Attorneys Association, Presbyterian Church, Episcopal Church, National Association for the Advancement of Colored People, Young Women’s Christian Association and National Disability Rights Network.

 Why Passage of the Act is Historic

-Hate crimes legislation and other pro-LGBT bills also faced opposition, whether due to hostile leadership in Congress or presidential veto threats.
-Now, Congress has passed legislation that affirms a basic human right for LGBT people - the right to be safe from hate violence.
+Hate crimes legislation and other pro-LGBTQ bills also faced opposition, whether due to hostile leadership in Congress or presidential veto threats.
+Now, Congress has passed legislation that affirms a basic human right for LGBTQ people - the right to be safe from hate violence.